openresty/lua-resty-websocket/README.markdown

     end

     if typ == "close" then
-        --for typ "close", err contains the status code local code = err
+        -- for typ "close", err contains the status code local code = err

         -- send a close frame back: